RileyLeff/sapflux/planning/writeups/02_database_and_storage.md

 ### Object Storage Lifecycle

 Uploads to Cloudflare R2 are performed idempotently before the database transaction commits.
 Because the blob store is not part of the database transaction, a failure during commit can leave orphaned objects.
 These are harmless—future uploads deduplicate by hash—and a periodic garbage-collection job enumerates bucket keys and deletes any object whose hash/path is not referenced by the database.

+The same pattern applies to derived artifacts (`outputs/{id}.parquet` and `repro-cartridges/{id}.zip`): write the object first, then persist the database row.
+If the row insert fails, the orphaned object is cleaned up by the same GC routine.